 Teams must expose a minimum number of players that meet the following criteria for selection in the upcoming Expansion Draft:

-Players with potential career-ending injuries who have missed the previous 60+ consecutive games do to an injury, do not meet the criteria set forth by the league in respect to the minimum exposure requirements for players, and in certain cases these players may even be deemed as exempt from the Expansion Draft selection process.
+Players with potential career-ending injuries who have missed the previous 60+ consecutive games due to an injury, do not meet the criteria set forth by the league in respect to the minimum exposure requirements for players, and in certain cases these players may even be deemed as exempt from the Expansion Draft selection process.